 Table of Contents

 The UGC NET syllabus for the Comparative Study of Religions is now available on the official UGC website.
 Aspiring candidates preparing for the UGC NET exam can access the syllabus for the Comparative Study of Religions subject in both Hindi and English as a PDF.
-The UGC NET Exam will be conducted in offline mode.
+The UGC NET Exam will be conducted in online mode.

 To assist candidates in their exam preparation, we have provided the comprehensive syllabus for the Comparative Study of Religions subject below.
 Let’s examine the significant topics and explore the detailed syllabus provided in the UGC NET Comparative Study of Religions Syllabus PDF.